 - A medical note from your primary physician that shows you are physically and psychologically able to undertake an internship in a professional kitchen abroad

-Applications must include two letters of reference from either current or past employers or teachers that follow these requirements:
+Applications must include two letters of recommendation from either current or past employers or teachers that follow these requirements:

 - Recommender must be kitchen-related (cooking classes, kitchen training, restaurants, culinary experiences)